serverless-ca/terraform-aws-ca/docs/client-certificates.md

 * Client certificates for containers in Amazon EKS / ECS / Fargate

 **Approach - Amazon ECS / EKS**
-* Create a Sidecar container based on [client-cert.py](../tests/client-cert.py)
+* Create a Sidecar container based on [client-cert.py](../tests/server-cert.py)
 * Requires role with permissions to invoke the CA TLS Lambda function
-* Certificate, CA bundle and private key are written to `/certs` directory
+* Certificate, CA bundle and private key should be written to e.g. `/certs` with locked-down folder permissions
 * They can then be mounted into the application container

 ## Lambda - developer testing